NiveenAlSmadi/reading-notes/Learning Markdown.md

 * Quoting text :You can quote text with a >. so click the link for more [FORMATTING SYNTAX](https://docs.github.com/en/github/writing-on-github/basic-writing-and-formatting-syntax#further-reading)

-##worksheet
+## worksheet
-so there i make a simple worksheet to make a revision , Feel free to [contact me](https://web.facebook.com/niveena.monem.9) if you face any problem with this :
+so there i make a simple fill in blank worksheet to make a revision , Feel free to [contact me](https://web.facebook.com/niveena.monem.9) if you face any problem with this :
+* MarkDown is just a -----  text  with a few non-alphabetic characters thrown in.
+* To make the text Italic you use  -----.
+* To make the text bold you use -----.

+ * GitHub Pages is a ------- hosting hosting service offered by GitHub.
+ *
+ *
+ *